Zynh0722/dungeon-world/src/pages/playing/playing_the_game.md

 In some cases a player character may switch alignment moves while still keeping the same alignment.
 This reflects a smaller shift, one of priority instead of a wholesale shift in thinking.
 They simply choose a new move for the same alignment from below and mention why their character now sees this as important.

 #### Lawful
-Uphold the letter of the law over the spirit
+- Uphold the letter of the law over the spirit
-Fulfill a promise of import
+- Fulfill a promise of import
-Bring someone to justice
+- Bring someone to justice
-Choose honor over personal gain
+- Choose honor over personal gain
-Return treasure to its rightful owner
+- Return treasure to its rightful owner
 #### Good
-Ignore danger to aid another
+- Ignore danger to aid another
-Lead others into righteous battle
+- Lead others into righteous battle
-Give up powers or riches for the greater good
+- Give up powers or riches for the greater good
-Reveal a dangerous lie
+- Reveal a dangerous lie
-Show mercy
+- Show mercy
 #### Neutral
-Make an ally of someone powerful
+- Make an ally of someone powerful
-Defeat a personally important foe
+- Defeat a personally important foe
-Learn a secret about an enemy
+- Learn a secret about an enemy
-Uncover a hidden truth
+- Uncover a hidden truth
 #### Chaotic
-Reveal corruption
+- Reveal corruption
-Break an unjust law to benefit another
+- Break an unjust law to benefit another
-Defeat a tyrant
+- Defeat a tyrant
-Reveal hypocrisy
+- Reveal hypocrisy
 #### Evil
-Take advantage of someone’s trust
+- Take advantage of someone’s trust
-Cause suffering for its own sake
+- Cause suffering for its own sake
-Destroy something beautiful
+- Destroy something beautiful
-Upset the rightful order
+- Upset the rightful order
-Harm an innocent
+- Harm an innocent
 ## Hirelings
 Hirelings are those sorry souls that—for money, glory, or stranger needs—venture along with adventurers into the gloom and danger.
 They are the foolhardy that seek to make their name as adventurers.

 Hirelings serve a few purposes.
 To the characters, they’re the help.
 They lend their strength to the player characters’ efforts in return for their pay.
 To the players, they’re a resource.
 They buy the characters some extra time against even the most frightening of threats.
 They’re also replacement characters, waiting to step up into the hero’s role when a player character falls.
 To the GM, they’re a human face for the characters to turn to, even in the depths of the earth or the far reaches of the planes.

 Hirelings are not heroes.
 A hireling may become a hero, as a replacement character, but until that time they’re just another GM character.
 As such their exact HP, armor, and damage aren’t particularly important.
-A hireling is defined by their Skill (or Skills) a Cost and a Loyalty score.
+A hireling is defined by their **Skill** (or Skills) a **Cost** and a **Loyalty score**.

 A hireling’s skill is a special benefit they provide to the players.
 Most skills are related to class abilities, allowing a hireling to fill in for a certain class.
 If you don’t have a ranger but you need to track the assassin’s route out of Torsea anyway, you need a Tracker.
 Each skill has a rank, usually from 1 to 10.
 The higher the rank the more trained the hireling.
 Generally hirelings only work for adventurers of equal or higher level than their highest skill.